All Episodes

 Charges seen as unlikely for lawyers over interrogations.

-But you don't even know the half of it.
+And we're supposed to cheer, but you don't even know the half of it.

 If you know the details, you still don't know the half of this.

-An internal Justice Department inquiry, read Eric Holder, into the conduct of Bush administration lawyers who wrote secret memos authorizing interrogations, brutal interrogations, has concluded that the authors committed serious lapses of judgment, but they should not be criminally prosecuted.
+An internal Justice Department inquiry, read Eric Holder, into the conduct of Bush administration lawyers who wrote secret memos authorizing interrogations, brutal interrogations, has concluded that the authors committed serious lapses of judgment, but they should not be criminally prosecuted, according to government officials briefed on a draft of the findings.

-So we're supposed to go, oh, good, they're not going to prosecute, but there are they are seeking, nevertheless, to destroy the livelihoods of these lawyers by asking the state bar associations where these guys live to disbar them.
+But they are seeking, nevertheless, to destroy the livelihoods of these lawyers by asking the state bar associations where these guys live to disbar them.

 But you still don't know the half of it.

-Do you know the name John Demanyuk?
+Do you know the name John Demenyuk?

-Some people pronounce it John Demonyuk.
+Some people pronounce it John Demyanyuk.

-John Demoniuk is 89 years old.
+John Demenyuk is 89 years old.

 He lives in Cleveland.

-He was convicted in Israel, they threw the conviction out.
+He was convicted in Israel.

 He has been requested to be extradited by Germany to be tried in Germany for the same crime.